Job Applicant Privacy Notice

 How do we protect your personal data?

-We take the security of your personal data very seriously.
-The company has an internal data security policy and controls in place to ensure personal data is not lost, accidentally destroyed, misused or disclosed, and only accessed by our employees in the legitimate performance of their duties.
+Target Lifts takes the security of personal data very seriously.
+The company has an internal data security policy and numerous controls in place to ensure personal data is not lost, accidentally destroyed, misused or disclosed, and only accessed by employees in the legitimate performance of their duties.

 How long do we keep your personal data?